 - Canon 50mm f/1.2L

-2. Learning To Control Lens Flare
+2. Learn To Control Fake Flare

 Once you have a lens that can create artistic lens flare, the next step is learning how to control it.
 You want to be able to use it in a way that makes a good image more interesting and powerful.
 I’ve seen so many photos where the lens flare doesn’t add anything to the image and the photographer relies on the flare to make an average photo look interesting.
 My goal is to always enhance an image with the addition of lens flare to support the existing artistic attributes of the photo.
 More often than not, I use lens flare to help draw the viewers attention into exactly where I want it to be.